apigee/apigee-templater/README.md

 All deployed proxies can then be viewed and managed in the [Apigee console](https://apigee.google.com), where you can check the status of the deployments, do tracing, and create API products based on these automated proxies.

-## Supported Features

-The module & CLI can generate and deploy Apigee X proxies with these features out-of-the-box, and can be extended with new features easily (see "Extending & Customizing" section below).

-* Proxy name
-* Base path
-* Targets
-  * HTTP Urls
-  * BigQuery Queries
-  * BigQuery Tables
-  * Google Id and Access tokens
-* Auth with apikey or 3rd party OAuth token
-* Quotas
-* Spike Arrests
-* Extension plugins with conditions
-* Shared flows

-The templating engine uses the [Handlebars](https://handlebarsjs.com/) framework to build any type of proxy based on structured inputs.
-And because the logic is contained in Javascript or Typescript plugins, logic can be added for any type of requirement.

 ## Examples
 Here are example JSON input files to generate proxies with these different features, located in the `./module/test/data` directory.